 T +44 20 7532 1781

-Rebecca has spent time on secondment to international offices and to the dispute resolution department at a leading investment bank.
+Rebecca has spent time on secondment to international offices and to the dispute resolution and regulatory enforcement function at a leading investment bank.

-Advising a leading commercial and retail bank in relation to an enforcement investigation in relation to the bank's capital position and the conduct of its executive directors.*
+Advising a leading commercial and retail bank in relation to a regulatory enforcement investigation concerning the bank's capital position and the conduct of its executive directors.

 Advising corporates and private equity houses on potential money laundering and bribery risks, including reporting to the National Crime Agency and Serious Fraud Office.

 Advising individuals under investigation by the Financial Conduct Authority, the Department of Justice and other agencies in relation to trading activity.

 Advising an international investment bank on an investigation into bonds trading, and related systems and controls issues including coordinating responses to financial regulators in the UK and the USA.